allegro/blog/_posts/2024-03-10-rest-service-client-design-testing-monitoring.md

 For comparison, ```ExternalServiceIncorrectResponseBodyException``` seems to be more descriptive than DecodingException.
 They also help group various technical exceptions that lead to the same cause, for example, an incorrect response object structure.
 Additionally, based on these exceptions, visualizations can be created to show the state of our integration.
-For example, we can create a table that will show how many exceptions of a given type were thrown by our clients within a specified period of time.
+For example, we can create a table that will show how many exceptions of any given type were thrown by our clients within a specified period of time.
 Having custom exceptions, we are 100% certain that these exceptions were thrown only by our clients.

 ### Testing